Post-Operative Instructions Following Tooth Extraction and Surgery

 Restrict your activities on the day of surgery and resume normal activity when you feel comfortable.

-- Vigorous mouth rinsing or touching the affected area following surgery should be avoided.
-Do not rinse your mouth for the first post-operative day or while there is bleeding.
-After the first day, use a warm salt water rinse every 4 hours and after meals to flush out particles of food and debris that may lodge in the area.
+Vigorous mouth rinsing or touching the affected area following surgery should be avoided.
+Do not rinse your mouth for the first postoperative day or while there is bleeding.
+After the first day, use warm salt water to rinse every 4 hours and after meals to flush out particles of food and debris that may lodge in the area.

-- Do not use a straw for drinking liquids or spit for 3 days following surgery.
+Do not use a straw for drinking liquids or and do not spit for 3 days following surgery.

-- Following extractions some bleeding is to be expected.
+Following extractions, some bleeding is expected.
 It is normal for the saliva to be slightly stained with blood for 1 to 2 days.
-If persistent bleeding occurs, place moist gauze pads over bleeding area and bite down firmly for one-half hour.
+If persistent bleeding occurs, place moist gauze pads over the bleeding area and bite down firmly for one and a half hours.
 Repeat if necessary.
 If bleeding still persists, contact the dentist.

-- Some swelling is normal and should not cause alarm.
-An ice bag or ice cubes wrapped in a towel should be applied to operated area, one-half hour on and one-half hour off for 4 to 5 hours.
+Some swelling is normal and should not cause alarm.
+An ice bag or ice cubes wrapped in a towel should be applied on the operated side of the face, one-half hour on and one-half hour off for 4 to 5 hours.